MSIM Admissions FAQ

 Q: What is the most important aspect of the application materials?

 A: The MSIM admissions committee uses a holistic approach when reviewing applications.
-We place considerable weight on the personal statement, recommendation letters, student’s background and resume in coming to a final decision.
+We place considerable weight on the written materials of an application.
+Grades are taken into consideration, but make up only 20% of our final weighted decision..

-Q: What makes a strong personal statement?
+Q: What makes a strong statement of purpose?

 Q: After my application is submitted, can I edit my application materials?